What should you do if you break a tooth?

 Why can a tooth break?

-Dental fractures can occur for various reasons:
+Tooth fractures can occur for a variety of reasons:

 Types of dental fractures